Manage consent to applications and evaluate consent requests

 Grant tenant-wide admin consent

-For step-by-step instructions for granting tenant-wide admin consent from the Azure portal, see Grant tenant-wide admin consent to an application.
+For step-by-step instructions for granting tenant-wide admin consent from the Microsoft Entra admin center, see Grant tenant-wide admin consent to an application.

 Revoke tenant wide admin consent